-This network is a very active forum for DSO’s from all TAFE Queensland regions.
-They meet via video conference once every 6 weeks to discuss issues and partake in professional development activities organised for the forum.
+This network is a very active forum for ASO’s from all TAFE Queensland regions.
+They meet via MS Teams once every 2 months to discuss issues and partake in professional development activities organised for the forum.

 For more information please email firstname.lastname@example.org